austin-putz/STRUCTURE/README.md

 Where `237` is the number of individuals, `49119` is the number of SNP (2 times this number of columns associated with these), `6` is the magical 'K' value specified to the program.
 This K value is the number of populations you assume (please see Lawson, van Dorp, and Falush, 2018, doi:10.1038/s41467-018-05257-7 for more on this value). `structure.in` is the input file name (genotype file) and `output1.txt` is the name of the output file (ancestrial composition or breed composition output is here).

+## Comments or Questions

+Send me an email with anything you are confused about or can't figure out from this documentation.
+Glad to add or clarify anything.